A Model of Excellence

 - We work to make the most of the resources given to us.

 - We advocate for change in those structures and systems that unjustly affect the vulnerable and disadvantaged.

 - We give a voice to the needs of the poor.

 - We actively support and encourage those who champion and strive for social justice.

 - We seek to preserve mercy as the foundation of justice in our community.

-- 2,556 backpacks and school supplies given to children through the Back to School program
+- 2,702 backpacks and school supplies given to children through the Back to School program

-- 1,546 familes with 4,954 children received gifts and food during our holiday Adopt-a-Family program
+- 1,337 families with 4,260 children received gifts and food during our holiday Adopt A Family program